eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/initialize_monitoring.rst

 .. thumbnail:: /rst/figures/screenshots/main_dark_pro.png
     :align: center

-The selected theme is persisted in the workspace file and restored when the workspace is loaded.
+The selected theme is persisted in the :ref:`workspace file <workspace>` and restored when the workspace is loaded.
 If no workspace has been saved yet, the application follows the operating system color scheme: it starts in Dark mode on systems that report a dark scheme, and in Light mode otherwise.